 Homeroom is the foundation of the fifth grade year.
 Students begin and end each day in homeroom.
 Through an integrated language arts and social studies curriculum, a deep focus on reading, writing, research, and study skills provides students with a firm foundation for their middle school experience.
 Homeroom teachers provide consistency and familiarity to support the transition into middle school and act as the liaison between home and school.

 In fifth grade, with genres that include historical fiction and contemporary novels, students learn to strengthen their reading comprehension skills, make inferences, summarize texts and identify character development.
 Reading activities provide students with practice in answering directed questions and opportunities to reflect upon their reading.
 Students are taught to support their ideas with examples from books as well as to express and develop written ideas creatively within specific forms.
 Fifth graders are exposed to a variety of writing experiences such as personal narratives, short stories, journal entries and poetry.
+Students are introduced to the ACER paragraph structure.
+An assertion is provided as a framework to guide students’ work as they connect their ideas to the context, provide evidence and end with a reasoning or summarizing statement.
 Students are encouraged to spend ample time in the prewriting stage, brainstorming and outlining their ideas.
 Composing effective, well-constructed paragraphs and essays are the primary goals, with an emphasis on vocabulary, grammar and mechanics.